Collin County reports 15 new COVID cases

-Collin County health officials confirmed an additional 15 net new cases of COVID-19 in the county today, May 24, bringing the adjusted reported total to 1,151 confirmed cases.
+Collin County health officials listed an additional 15 new cases of COVID-19 today, May 31.
+Officials reported an adjusted total of 1,312 confirmed cases.

-The county reported 15,260 total negative tests and 1,998 people under monitoring.
+The county reported a total of 17,065 negative cases and 2,323 persons under monitoring.

 List cases by city exceed the reported cases in beginning of this report.
 These cases by gender are from Collin County health reports with no explanation for the difference between reported and listed cases.